13 Steps to Cello Bliss—A Panel of Experts Offer Their Advice

 Is the endpin firmly set and does it retract properly?
 Does the length suit your needs?
 (Endpins come in either 18-inch or 20-inch sizes, and in a variety of metals.)
 An endpin that completely disengages from its plug can be an advantage, according to Van Arsdale.
 “This gives you the option of changing it out,” he says.
 Does the endpin feel too heavy?
 Many dealers now offer carbon-fiber endpins.
 These lighter options, some weighing as little as five ounces, are becoming increasingly popular (although the jury is still out on whether or how they alter the sound of the cello).
 Endpin prices vary from as little as $40 to as much as $185 and higher.

 Note the tailpiece—is it the correct size for the instrument?
 Does it have built-in fine tuners?
 (Built-in fine tuners are preferable because they are lighter than tuners you would install and they maintain the proper proportion of string length in front of and behind the bridge.)
 Is the tailpiece made of plastic, ebony, or composite materials?
 (Plastic won’t resound as nicely as ebony or composite materials when you lightly wrap it with a knuckle.)

 Take a peek through an f-hole and look at the sound post.
 This small dowel of wood should have no visible cracks or splinters.
 And it should be positioned about a finger’s width from the bridge and behind the right bridge foot.
 It should also not be leaning, nor should it dimple the top of the cello—you should be able to see this from the outside.
-(Also, it shouldn’t distort the shape of
+(Also, it shouldn’t distort the shape of the f-hole.)

 The Price Is Right